danielriggi/JPACRUDProject/README.md

 Created by Daniel Riggi

 ## Project Overfiew
-Welcome to the NFL Player Database project!
 This application allows users to manage NFL player records using a comprehensive CRUD (Create, Read, Update, Delete) functionality.
 Built with Spring Boot and a relational database, this application simplifies the management and retrieval of NFL player data, providing a user-friendly interface for exploring player profiles.

 ## Key Features